PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 ### Inner alias

-A common use for templates is to do some type magics: deducing types, assembling them in new way, etc. Types are not first-class entities in D (there is no `type` type), but they can easily be manipulated as any other symbol, by aliasing them.
+A common use for templates is to do some type magic: deducing types, assembling them in new way, etc. Types are not first-class entities in D (there is no `type` type), but they can easily be manipulated as any other symbol, by aliasing them.
 So, when a template has to expose a type, it's done by aliasing it to a new name.

 ```{.d}